Request to Administer the AHRQ Hospital Survey on Patient Safety

 The Joint Commission has issued Leadership Standards.
 The Leadership Standards are part of the accreditation manuals and are requirements for accreditation.
 An organization must comply with these standards to maintain accreditation.
 Regarding Standard LD.03.01.01 #1 “Leaders regularly evaluate the culture of safety and quality using valid and reliable tools.”
 Taking the survey through the Tennessee Center for Patient Safety on a regular basis will help you meet this standard.

-If you have further questions about the AHRQ survey, please contact Jessy Cooper at email@example.com.
+If you have further questions about the AHRQ survey, please contact Jennifer McIntosh at email@example.com.

 For more information about the AHRQ Hospital Survey on Patient Safety, visit the AHRQ website by clicking here.